FiddlersCode/gilded-rose-ruby/README.md

 ### About
 I spent two days working on refactoring this legacy code.
 I used duck typing and inheritance to refactor the nested if/else conditionals to make a clean and easily extensible program.

 Note: in the master branch, my preferred solution changes the `Item` class slightly, to catch errors upon instantiation.
 However, this branch keeps the `Item` class intact, to placate the goblin (see below).
-I strongly recommend using the code in the master branch.
+Nevertheless, I strongly recommend using the code in the [master branch](https://github.com/pmuldoon86/gilded-rose-ruby).

 ### The Brief